June

 Centralized Identity Provider¶

-Cloud Providers can deploy and operate a centralized Identity Provide (IdP) to provide a single sign on (SSO) experience for all their users spanning multiple customer orgs (i.e. tenants).
-This dramatically simplifies user onboarding, reduces IdP sprawl and centralizes user management.
+Some Cloud Providers operate a centralized Identity Provide (IdP) to manage and authenticate their end users.
+Cloud Providers can now integrate their IdP with Rafay to provide a single sign on (SSO) experience for all their users spanning multiple customer orgs (i.e. tenants).
+The users will be dynamically routed to the correct org based on metadata from the IdP (e.g., from the SAML response).

 Project and User Quotas¶

 Resource usage is governed by a hierarchical quota model to ensure fair and controlled allocation across different organizational scopes.
-The cloud provider will set quota at the "Org" level.
-This is a global cap for the number of instances of SKUs that can be launched across the Org.
-The administrator for the customer Org can set quotas for downstream users using the approaches described below.
+The cloud provider can set quota at the Org level.
+This is a global cap for the number of instances of SKUs that can be launched in the Customer Org.

-Project-Level and User Level Quota¶
+User Level Quota¶